Illia-Skladnik/User-Operations-Server/README.md

 - cd src
 - node app.js
 - try commands in Postman using Examples from description below:
+Note that the user’s token is updated at each request!

 It also handles all possible errors.